 These are stories from Father William’s life.
 He tells them to better understand the nature of his pilgrimage – how far he’s come and how far he has to go.
 Others report reading the stories helps them start remembering their own stories – and seeing their own pilgrimages more clearly.
-They are listed alphabetically by title.
 Enjoy…

 Sometimes when we’re confused about where to go, it’s best to wait for clarity.
 But waiting for our own clarity is very different from waiting for someone else to tell us what to do or who to be.
 When it’s that’s the case, it’s often better to “just go” and see what we can discover about life for ourselves…